ForsakenHeroStudios/LCNow/README.md

 - Keyboard is slow to close when tapping on other items or pressing enter, but this is most likely because we are using an emulator.

 Next steps
-- Make notifications more prominent (i.e. push instead of just appearing in notification center).
 - Allow the user to subscribe to certain groups or filters.
 Notifications for upcoming events in subscribed areas will automatically appear without the user manually selecting specific events.
 - Make it easier (or at least more efficient) to post events.
 We will need to learn more about Live Whale and how events are posted using it.
 We may need cloud services to hold user accounts and log into Live Whale, although a local SQL database could do the trick (in this case, we would probably just display the Live Whale web page within the app, and not worry about making our own UI for it).
 - Add meals tab for students to quickly view what will be served each day.